alexmcmanus/appsync-resolverscript/README.md

 ## Roadmap

-- Basic `ResolverTemplateBuilder` with support for `vtl` template literals to bypass JSON serialization rules.
 - Add ability to reference Velocity variables directly.
 - Pre-populate Velocity variables for Unit and Pipeline templates.
 - Add ability to set Velocity variables.